 Pyramid Lake Trail is a 3.5 mile moderately trafficked out and back trail located near Marblemount, Washington that features a lake and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until September.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until September.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Directions from Newhalem: Travel east along Highway 20 to mile marker 127.5.
 Park in a pullout on the northern side of the road and walk south across the highway to the trailhead.